Why is this preserve significant?

 Wilderness Lakes Reserve sits amidst the northern forests of the Great Lakes.
-The northern forests are some of the largest remaining unbroken swaths of hardwood forest in North America, playing critical roles for the health of the region: These rich forests moderate regional climate, remove carbon from the atmosphere, filter the headwaters of the Great Lakes, provide critical habitat and migration corridors for a wide range of species, and support major economic drivers such as timber, recreation and tourism.
+The northern forests are some of the largest remaining unbroken swaths of hardwood forest in North America, playing critical roles for the health of the region: These rich forests moderate regional climate, store carbon from the atmosphere, filter the headwaters of the Great Lakes, provide habitat for a wide range of species of migratory birds, and support major economic drivers such as timber, recreation and tourism.

 What can I see here?